Hunding's Saga - 28: Rognvald's Crossing - Did Hunding Know His Woman?

 She seemed familiar, he did not know for sure.
 Was she his childhood sweetheart Herdis, taken from him by the raiders all those years earlier?
 She seemed ill at ease with the man supposed to be her husband, Rognvald.
 He might have 'bought' her in the east from a trader.

-This was common in those days, as you will see in the Hub-page about the trade in thralls.
+This was common in those days, as you will see in the Hub-page about the trade in thralls (or slaves).
 Children could be an asset if kept well and fed.
+Olaf Tryggvason who was made king in Norway in AD 995 was kept as a slave in the eastern Baltic during his childhood.
 They could be sold on for more silver, especially if they were virgin girls.
 Older women were kept as maids, or to work on the threshing floor depending on their looks.
-They might even be used to breed more thralls.
+They might even be used to breed more thralls for sale or to strengthen their owner's workforce.